StefanTieber/WalkingRobot/README.md

 Solder the cables of the motor and the battery box and seal them using heat shrink or tape.

 ![alt text](./Photos/2.jpg)
+Insert the pegs.
+Because the motor is asymmetric, you have to do it exactly as on the picture.

 ![alt text](./Photos/3.jpg)
+Flip the parts and add the round spacers.

 ![alt text](./Photos/4.jpg)
+Add the parts to the motor.
+The cable must be in the back, otherwise your robot will walk backwards.

 ![alt text](./Photos/5.jpg)
+Add the small part at the bottom.

 ![alt text](./Photos/6.jpg)
+Add the shoulders.

 ![alt text](./Photos/7.jpg)
+Draw your face.

 ![alt text](./Photos/8.jpg)
+Add the front to the robot.

 ![alt text](./Photos/9.jpg)
+Put batteries in the box and put the battery box in the robot.

 ![alt text](./Photos/10.jpg)
+Make sure the switch is accessible.

 ![alt text](./Photos/11.jpg)
+Assemble the crank shafts.

 ![alt text](./Photos/12.jpg)
+Add them to the robot.
+Make sure they are offset by 180°.

 ![alt text](./Photos/13.jpg)
+Assemble the legs.
+This might be a bit harder than the rest, as they carry the weight and must not come apart.

 ![alt text](./Photos/14.jpg)
+Add the gray pegs to the legs.

 ![alt text](./Photos/15.jpg)
+Add the legs to the robot like this.

 ![alt text](./Photos/16.jpg)
+Sometimes it helps to turn the crank shaft down first and then add the leg.

 ![alt text](./Photos/17.jpg)
+That's it!
+I hope it works for you :)